penoonan/audio-dharma/README.md

 ##Installation

 Note that this project is still in development.
-To install, download this repository zip file, unzip it, rename it to "audio-dharma", and upload it to your site's plugin directory.
+To install, download this repository zip file, unzip it, rename the folder to "audio-dharma", and upload it to your site's plugin directory.

 ##Developer Notes